jasonanhvu/COEN-12-Lab/README.md

 - Source code for COEN 12: Abstract Data Types and Structures Lab, taken in Winter 2021, taught by Dr. Xiang Li

   - Lab 1:
-    - Application to read words from a text file and return total number of words
+    - Application to read words from a text file and return total number of words.

   - Lab 2:
-    - Implementation of a set abstract data type for strings
+    - Implementation of a set abstract data type for strings.

   - Lab 3:
-    - Implementation of a set abstract data type, for strings and for generic pointer types
+    - Implementation of a set abstract data type, for strings and for generic pointer types.

   - Lab 4:
-    - Implementation of a deque, and a set with hashing with chaining
+    - Implementation of a dequeue, and a set with hashing with chaining.

   - Lab 5:
-    - Implementation of a priority queue ADT for Huffman tree coding
+    - Implementation of a priority queue ADT for Huffman tree coding.

   - Lab 6:
-    - Implementation of the quick sort algorithm for a set ADT
+    - Implementation of the quick sort algorithm for a set ADT.

   - Term Project:
-    - Implementation of a college data set, searching for a student based on age and ID
+    - Implementation of a college data set, searching for a student based on age and ID.

 ## Expected Learning Outcomes: Students will ...